BeardyDeveloper/Bugloos-Test/README.md

 ## Feedback

-If you have any feedback, please reach out to us at beardydeveloper@gmail.com
+If you have any feedback, please reach out to me at beardydeveloper@gmail.com